reinderien/capmeter/readme.md

 This is a basic capacitance meter for use with the Arduino Mega.
 It could be ported to other platforms that are AVR-based, but this is one of the few Arduinos sitting in my toolbox, so I used it.

 This capacitance meter is designed to be extremely cheap and quick to set up.
 As such, it's not very accurate or stable, but it works.
-It has also been designed to be battery-friendly.
+It has also been designed to be battery-friendly, taking advantage of several power-saving options in the AVR hardware.
 It does not use an integrated display; it uses your laptop to show output.
+It could be adapted to use a battery pack and an integrated display, or could be used as-is with a small tablet or cell phone capable of hosting USB serial TTY devices.

 How do I set it up?
 -------------------